Maki Mirage: Soviet spy training schools

-Seven of the eight Chinese OGPU/NKVD and or GRU agents were born in China.
-Pyotr Vasilievich Grigorsky is the exception.
+Most of the Chinese OGPU/NKVD and or GRU agents named by Tepliakov were born in China.
+Pyotr Vasilievich Grigorskii is the exception.
 He was born in 1905 near Nerchinsk, Russia at the Kazanovo mines.
 It is assumed that his father was a Chinese miner.
+The following names, Tulubaev, Tu xiang and Grigorskii are from an internet file made available by the academic, Tepliakov on the internet.
+The files is also called Stalin's Guardmen, but the three names do not appear in the hardback version of the book.
+The actual, physical book has been consulted to write this (Wikipedia) page of Maki Mirage along with the internet files.
 Ivan Gavrilovich Tulumbaev (born Li Fong Jiang in 1912) appears to have arrived in Russia at a very young age and to have begun working in the GRU while in his teens.
 His story has parallels with that of Ven Sian Liu.
-Of the eight in Tepliakov's Oprichniki Stalina only Tulumbaev and Tu Xiang served in the GRU.
-They along with Grigorsky did not appear to have finished their higher education (a diploma).
-But Grigorsky's file had very little information.
+Tulumbaev and Tu Xiang served in the GRU.
+They along with Grigorskii did not appear to have finished their higher education (a diploma).
+But Grigorskii's file had very little information.
 Interestingly, Tu Xiang was assigned as an agent or political commissar at the Komsomol University in Kharbarovsk and CLS (Chinese-Lenin School) in Vladivostok.
 It's unclear if he was also a student/cadet while working.
+Ti Xiang, Tulumbaev and Grigorskii are from Tepliakov's files obtained via the internet.
+Why the Russian academic Tepliakov would give these files (a pdf book made available by Tepliakov via his internet homepage and the actual, hardbound book) all the same name is bewildering.
+It makes proper citation difficult.